Mburuted/smesport/README.md

 # smesport
-site to deliver sport gear to diffrent teams
+Site to deliver sport gear to diffrent teams.